-In case you’re wondering why I would BUY them when it’s so easy to make homemade Italian style breadcrumbs, well, I have two answers for you.
+In case you’re wondering why I would BUY them when it’s so easy to make homemade Italian bread crumbs, well, I have two answers for you.

 First, we very rarely ever have leftover bread.
-Every single person in the family loves the ends and the middles.
-I mean, they’re homemade and covered with butter – how can you go wrong?
+Every single person in the family loves the ends AND the middles.
+I mean, they’re homemade and slathered in butter – how can you go wrong?

 Second, I’ve never actually sat down and figured out how to make homemade breadcrumbs before.
 I used to think it took too much time and too much effort.